 The Gutai Manifesto, the movement’s founding text written by Jirō Yoshihara, originally published in the Geijutsu shincho [New Artistic Trends] art journal, Tokyo, December 1956

-In 1968, the artist spent some time in New York where she created her first collages on paper—Canson, Kraft or Bristol—which she mounted on Masonite panels.
+In 1968, the painter Pierrette Bloch spent some time in New York where she created her first collages on paper—Canson, Kraft or Bristol—which she mounted on Masonite panels.
 There, she discovered the minimalist trend.
 The heir to the Bauhaus movement and its motto, “Less is more”, minimalism represented an art of subtraction, of stripping back.
 The trend developed throughout the world in the 1960s and Bloch fitted perfectly into the new climate.
 Rejecting the dramatic, along with illusionism and virtuosity, the artist’s work was a practice of restraint.

 Pierrette Bloch’s body of work can also be compared to Arte Povera which is developing in Italy at the same time.
 The term “Arte povera” was first used in 1967 by the art critic Germano Celant.
 It refers to an attitude from artists who challenge the consumer society.
 The term “poor” is understood as a voluntary detachment from culture and its institutions.
 It also recalls the choice of modest materials: earth, sand, rags, wood, rope… as opposed to the “noble” materials of traditional art such as oil painting.

-Pierrette Bloch’s body of work is characterized by an extremely limited palette.
+The artist painter Pierrette Bloch’s body of work is characterized by an extremely limited palette.
 The colour of the background ranges from the different whites of paper to the browns of Masonite panels.
 While a few touches of blue appear from time to time, black was the artist’s colour of choice.
 In the artists own words: “For me, black was sometimes a coat, sometimes a trace, sometimes a line.
 The states of black: sensuality, Jansenism, restraint, opacity, radiance – whoever encounters them has not chosen them but rather experienced them with surprise.
 They find in them the place, the circumstances where something could happen.”

 Collage is an important part of Pierrette Bloch’s body of work, a “family” according to the artist’s expression.
 The pieces of paper, inked or not, are cut or torn and then applied on Masonite panels.
 The collage is irregular, organic.
 The panel is not fully covered, its brown colour is visible and become part of the composition.
 The pieces of paper are superimposed, overlapping each other: “I worked on them as I would on paintings” explains Pierrette Bloch.